jens-kuerten/brickworks/docs/concepts/cache.md

 # Caching

-The `BrickworksCache` class provides a unified interface for caching in memory or Redis, supporting both key-value and queue-based operations, as well as distributed locking and an async LRU cache decorator.
+The `BrickworksCache` class provides a unified interface for caching in memory or Redis, supporting both key-value and queue-based operations, as well as distributed locking and an async function cache decorator.
 The cache is fully async, meaning you can NOT use it from within syncronous functions!

 !!! warning